Mental Health and Aging

 As the U.S. population of older adults booms over the coming decades, there will be an increasing demand for knowledge that can be leveraged to promote quality of life and prevent disability.
 The faculty members in the Department of Mental Health’s Program in Cognitive Aging and Mental Health are highly committed to observational and intervention research aimed at enhancing cognitive and mental health.

-Future Plans for the Program
+Ongoing and Future Plans for the Program

 - Applying state-of-the-art functional neuroimaging methods as sensitive, intermediate outcomes in the evaluation of mental health interventions